FORT FRANCES – A Fort Frances councillor has abruptly resigned from her post.

 “I must be honest in saying that for the first time, I cried at the council table … It is now apparent that my intention of having robust and meaningful discussions are not welcome at this table.
 I am not welcome at this table.
 This meeting validated for me that conversations of relevance or intent are to be surface level and quick.
 Discussion and/or healthy debate does not happen at this table,” Olson-Walton said.

-The now-former councillor said she was also concerned during the most recent budget process that taxpayer dollars were to e used to sponsor litigation in the Agency One/Point Park land dispute, calling the amount “astronomical.”
+The now-former councillor said she was also concerned during the most recent budget process that taxpayer dollars were to be used to sponsor litigation in the Agency One/Point Park land dispute, calling the amount “astronomical.”

 “It was never addressed at the council table,” Olson-Walton said, encouraging the public to ask council how much has been spent thus far on litigation in the matter.

-Agency One, a First Nation community in the Fort Frances area, has laid claim to Point Park and has asked the town to recognize their ownership of the lands, while working together to manage the park and share the operating costs.
+Agency One, a First Nations community in the Fort Frances area, has laid claim to Point Park and has asked the town to recognize their ownership of the lands, while working together to manage the park and share the operating costs.

 Olson-Walton was a first elected in 2022.